Nationals Sign Joe Nathan, Matt Albers

-The Nationals have announced minor-league deals with veteran righties Joe Nathan and Matt Albers.
+1:26pm: The Nationals have announced minor-league deals with veteran righties Joe Nathan and Matt Albers.
 Both will receive invitations to MLB camp.
-Nathan can earn a $1.25MM salary if he cracks the roster, per Jon Heyman of Fan Rag (via Twitter).
+Nathan can earn a $1.25MM salary if he cracks the roster, per Jon Heyman of Fan Rag (Twitter links), with incentives that could push the value past $3MM.
 Albers’ contract terms have yet to be reported.

 It’s tempting to wonder whether the 42-year-old Nathan might factor into the Nats’ still-open closer’s role, though the lack of a 40-man spot suggests that’s not exactly an expected outcome.
 He does bring 377 career saves with him to D.C., but missed the vast bulk of the past two seasons after requiring Tommy John surgery early in 2015.